Reform scam FAQs

 Why is LegaSea calling the reforms a scam?

-May 30, 2025 The Minister is calling the proposals a reform package, claiming that they will improve responsiveness, efficiency and certainty of how our fisheries are managed.
-The proposed changes are not reforms.
-They are merely changes to improve quota owners’ interests at the expense of the public, the marine environment and small-scale fishers.
-Real reforms require meaningful ...
+May 30, 2025 The Minister for Oceans and Fisheries is calling the proposed changes to the Fisheries Act a reform package, claiming that they will improve responsiveness, efficiency and certainty of how our fisheries are managed.
+The proposed changes are not real reforms.
+They are changes to give more control to commercial interests at the expense of the ...
 Read more.

 Reform scam